 The origins of the Dutch Baby

 The Dutch baby is actually of German origin.
-Other names for this dish are Dutch puff, or Bismark.
-A Seattle restaurant called Manca’s Cafe, introduced the pancakes here, and a daughter of the owner coined the name, “Dutch Baby”.
-The cafe owned the trademark for the Dutch Baby Pancake, but it closed in 1950.
+Other names for this dish are Dutch puff or Bismark.
+A Seattle restaurant called Manca’s Cafe introduced the pancakes here, and a daughter of the owner coined the name, “Dutch Baby”.
+The cafe owned the trademark for the Dutch Baby Pancake, but the business closed in 1950.

 Baking the Pancake